elfhosted/elfhosted.com/docs/blog/posts/infra/catching-breath-fixing-bugs.md

 I've refactored the provisioning script to be less complicated therefore less fragile, and these issues should be a thing of the past now, but the effect may take up to 24h to roll out.

-If you suddenly find yourself with no apps, and your ElfBuckz are in the green, [you know what to do][elfhelp]...
+If you suddenly find yourself with no apps, and your ElfBuckz are in the green, [you know what to do][elf-help]...

 ## Autoscan missing for Plex users